bondarchuk 2 years ago

 A WP with little or no onscreen UI and which runs full screen so you can't see anything but the WP is trying to minimise visual distraction.

-• eviks a year ago
+• eviks 2 years ago

 The ones that get in your way!

-• lproven a year ago
+• lproven 2 years ago

 I can aver that the UI of both Vi and Emacs are highly distracting to me, because I spend my time swearing at them trying to remember what mode I'm in, whether I'm editing text or accidentally invoking editor commands, trying to remember their ridiculous non-standard keystrokes for saving or cutting or pasting or whatever.